Mr Charlie-Ray Mann

 Postgraduate Researcher (Metamaterials CDT 2015)

-In 2015, I graduated from the University of Exeter with a 1st class degree in Physics, during which I was awarded two scholarships for academic excellence and received the Bertie Black Prize for the most outstanding academic performance in the College of Engineering, Mathematics and Physical Sciences (CEMPS).
+In 2015, I graduated from the University of Exeter with a 1st class degree in Physics, during which I was honoured to recieve two scholarships and seven awards for academic excellence including the Bertie Black Prize for the most outstanding academic performance in the College of Engineering, Mathematics and Physical Sciences (CEMPS).

 - £1,000 Excellence at Exeter Scholarship (2012).

-- Tunable Dirac Polaritons in Cavity-Embedded Honeycomb Metasurfaces, Rank Prize Symposium on Electromagnetic Metasurfaces, Grasmere, UK, March 2017 (invited).
+- Rank Prize Symposium on Electromagnetic Metasurfaces, Grasmere, UK, March 2017 (invited).

 - Thomas J. Sturges - University of Warsaw, Poland.